MatteoLacki/MassTodonPy/docs/source/index.rst

 MassTodonPy
 ===========

 MassTodonPy is a python module developed to study Electron Transfer Dissociation.
+It implements the workflow presented in the `MassTodon manuscript <https://arxiv.org/abs/1708.00234>`_.

 .. toctree::
    :maxdepth: 2